正常

 std::unique_ptr (C++11)

-A smart pointer that manages the lifetime of a dynamic object through exclusive ownership semantics.
+A smart pointer that manages the lifecycle of dynamic objects via exclusive ownership semantics.
 It automatically destroys the object when it goes out of scope, and its size is identical to that of a raw pointer.

 Header